wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 Check the status of the link using 'skupper link status'.
 ```

-It's important to know that once setup, in a Skupper mesh of **more** than two clusters; traffic will be completely bi-directional meaning that if the originating namespace (where the token was created initially) goes down; the network between those remaining participating clusters continues to be active.
+It's important to know that once setup, in a Skupper mesh of **more** than two clusters; traffic will be completely bi-directional meaning that if the originating namespace (where the token was created initially) goes down; the network between those remaining participating clusters will continue to be active.

 ```yaml
 $ skupper link status